beeldengeluid/mediasuite-website/README.md

 bundle exec jekyll serve

 # Now browse to http://127.0.0.1:4000

+If you don't want to serve the site on localhost, but just want to build the site and watch for changes, then use this instead of `bundle exec jekyll serve`:

 # Build the source into the /_site directory
 bundle exec jekyll build